node-crash-course/jade-templating/ReadMe.md

 node app.js
 ```

 It is also easy to deploy to an Azure Website with github by [linking your github repository](http://irisclasson.com/2014/03/04/node-js-on-azure-websites-in-minutes-deploying-with-github/).
+Ensure to change your virtual directory as noted in the Visual Studio Online instructions above.

-###Jade Files
+### Jade Files

 Jade is a language used to create HTML templates on the server.
 This allows us to write HTML much easier because it avoid having to write as many brackets and also allows for us to **bind** a view to the underlying data model (similar to what Angular.js does in the browser).

-###Stylus Files
+### Stylus Files

 Stylus is the Jade for CSS.
 It allows us to write CSS much easier than the raw CSS language.

-###App.js
+### App.js

 You will notice that there is considerably more stuff in your **app.js** than in the last lab.
 Lets take a peek at the setup: